-Lower Anchorages and Top Tethers for Children (LATCH System) (If Equipped)
+Lower Anchorages and Top Tethers for Children (LATCH System)

 Your vehicle may have the LATCH system.
-If it does, you'll find anchors (A) in the second row seats, where the seatbacks meets the seat cushions.
+If it does, you'll find anchors (A) in the second row seats, where the seatback meets the seat cushion.

 To assist you in locating the lower anchors for this child restraint system, each seating position with the LATCH system will have a visible metal anchorage point in the seat where the seatback meets the seat cushion.